strongloop/strong-globalize/README.md

 passes the result message from `formatMessage` to `console.log`, and log to file with `silly` level if persistent logging is set.

 # Usage Examples

+Rule of thumb for auto-extraction with `slt-globalize -e`:
+- String literal defined as the first argument (`path`) of the APIs is extracted.
+- String literals concatenated with '+' in the first argument are extracted as a single message.

 ## use g.f for util.format